A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 In 2002, seven years after Finland joined the European Union, it switched to the euro, the currency common to most EU countries.

 The euro replaced the Finnish mark, the currency used in Finland from 1860 to 2002.
-The changeover to the euro has enabled :
+The changeover to the euro made it possible to:

 Renowned for its innovative, contemporary design, Helsinki is packed with historic and tourist attractions such as Suomenlinna Fortress, Market Square and Parliament.

-Helsinki is known for its warmth, safety and cleanliness, despite its high population density (650,000 in the city center and 1.5 million in Greater Helsinki).
-Public transport is clean, comfortable and in perfect condition, encouraging people to take the streetcars, metro or bus.
+Helsinki is known for being a warm, safe and clean city, despite its high population density (650,000 inhabitants in the city center and 1.5 million inhabitants in Greater Helsinki).
+Public transport is clean, comfortable and in perfect condition, which encourages people to take the trams, the metro or the bus.

 Helsinki is located on a peninsula of around 300 islands in the Baltic Sea.
 These islands offer a magnificent landscape to explore.